polkascan/py-substrate-interface/docs/usage/extensions.md

 # Extensions

-The extension framework is designed to enhance and improve search capabilities of the Substrate node.
+The extension framework is designed to enhance and improve search capabilities on top of existing functionality provided by the Substrate node.
-It allows for the integration of third-party search indices, which can be easily interchanged with other data sources that provide the same functionality, as long as they adhere to standardized naming conventions in the registry.
+It allows for the integration of third-party search indices, which can be easily interchanged with other data sources that provide the same functionality, as long as they adhere to standardized naming conventions in the extension registry.

 ## Search extensions